Essential Guide to Omnilux Men’S LED Mask

 So why add the 1072nm and will it penetrate well?

-The rationale behind Omnilux including the 1072nm wavelength–located strategically in the band that has a “valley” of improved absorption above 860nm–is because they wanted to include a wavelength that could penetrate deeper in the skin as it may be helpful in targeting the biologic properties of male skin.
-In other words, given that males have thicker skin (due to higher levels of testosterone) than females they could benefit from having some of the lights use a higher wavelength to penetrate their skin better.
-Also, they feel that there is a growing understanding of the dermatologic effects of 1072 nm light and that this additional wavelength holds the potential to offer additional benefits for skin rejuvenation.
+The rationale behind Omnilux including the 1072nm wavelength–located strategically in the band that has a “valley” of improved absorption above 860nm–is because they wanted to include a wavelength that could penetrate a bit better.
+Given that males have thicker skin (due to higher levels of testosterone) than females, the theory is that they could benefit from having some of the lights use a higher wavelength to penetrate their skin better.
+Also, there is a growing understanding of the dermatologic effects of 1072 nm light and that this additional wavelength holds the potential to offer additional benefits for skin rejuvenation for everyone, and not just men.

 There aren’t many studies with skin rejuvenation outcomes that I could find on the benefits of 1072 wavelengths—but there has been an increase in studies more recently on wavelengths in the 1060-1100 band.
 And there are a few published studies that show the potential for this wavelength to offer significant benefits to the skin.